 Since the size of the SGMC campus doubled with the addition of the new tower, the need for emergency power also increased.
 SGMC invested approximately $10 million to construct a generator plant of a size and scale unmatched in the region.
 When the primary source of electricity is interrupted, the diesel generators maintain critical equipment and services for the entire campus.
 For the design, SGMC received an award of excellence from the American Society of Healthcare Engineers.

 SGMC began its open heart surgery program in 2001.
-Over the years, cardiology services has developed into a program of statewide distinction with patients coming here from across the state.
-In July, 2014, SGMC opened the SGMC Cardiovascular Institute (CVI) to integrate a full-time clinical practice with cardiothoracic and vascular/endovascular surgeries.
-This comprehensive program offers specialized procedures such as CABG, heart valve replacements and carotid stents so patients don’t have to travel away from Valdosta for care.
+Over the years, cardiology services have developed into a program of statewide distinction with patients coming here from across the state.
+In July 2014, SGMC opened the SGMC Cardiovascular Institute (CVI) to integrate a full-time clinical practice with cardiothoracic and vascular/endovascular surgeries.
+This comprehensive program offers specialized procedures such as CABG, heart valve replacements, and carotid stents so patients don’t have to travel away from Valdosta for care.
 Plans recently culminated to open a hybrid operating room with advanced imaging to further enhance cardiac and vascular procedures at SGMC.

 In addition to its 285-bed main campus in Valdosta, SGMC operates four off-site campuses—the SGMC Outpatient Plaza/Smith Northview Campus in North Valdosta, the 63-bed SGMC Berrien Campus in Nashville, and the 25-bed SGMC Lanier Campus, and 62-bed SGMC Lakeland Villa in Lakeland.